Goullies/Module_11_Challenge/README.md

 Group the search data by the week of the year to find if the search traffic tended to increase during the winter holiday period (Weeks 40 through 52).

-#### Group the hourly search data and plot the average traffic by the day of the week, Monday = 0 to Sunday = 6.
+#### Below, Group the hourly search data and plot the average traffic by the day of the week, Monday = 0 to Sunday = 6.

 ![Screenshot2_1](../Screenshots/Screenshot2_1.png)